 Dixie Chicks.
 Home.
 Open Wide/Monument/Columbia CK 86840, 2002.
 The promise of the group was that country and bluegrass roots could co-exist with contemporary pop country, and Home is the closest the band got to realizing that.
 It made America seem like an okay place to be.
 “Long Time Gone” indicts the country radio that would soon ostracize the Chicks, and those subsequent events have perhaps obscured the spirit and technique of this album, from the harmonies and Emily Robison’s banjo on “White Trash Wedding” to everything in “Tortured, Tangled Hearts” and the instrumental “Lil’ Jack Slade.”

 Dixie Chicks.
 Taking the Long Way.
 Open Wide/Columbia 82876 80739 2, 2006.
 Having discovered that country and bluegrass roots cannot co-exist with contemporary pop country when politics enters the mix, the band makes a pop alt-country album.
 Flat production and generic arrangements can’t hide the melodic strengths in songs like “Everybody Knows.”
-Here, America no longer exists: it’s just the mob waiting outside their house and the quiet interior of their private lives, and never the twain shall meet.
+Like the Wrens’ The Meadowlands, the album shows that America no longer exists: it’s just the mob waiting outside their house and the quiet interior of their private lives, and never the twain shall meet.
 Can you blame them?
 They haven’t made an album since.